 On the other hand, some runners feel so connected to a certain pair of shoes after sharing hundreds of miles together.
 For these runners, it can be really hard to finally retire old running shoes and replace them with new running shoes.
 But are there injuries caused by old running shoes if not replaced when necessary?

-While wearing certain running shoes isn’t likely to bestow you with super powers that shave minutes off your long-held PRs or cure an ongoing, persistent case of IT band syndrome, there are certain injuries caused by wearing old running shoes may potentially increase the risk of running injuries.
+While wearing certain running shoes isn’t likely to bestow you with superpowers that shave minutes off your long-held PRs or cure an ongoing, persistent case of IT band syndrome, there are certain injuries that wearing old running shoes may potentially increase the risk of.

 Does Wearing Old Running Shoes Increase the Risk of Injuries?

-It’s a common belief amongst runners that running shoes are one of the primary factors that increase the risk of injury and that there are certain injuries caused by old running shoes.
+It’s a common belief amongst runners that running shoes are one of the primary factors that increase the risk of injury and that old running shoes cause certain injuries.

-For example, a study that surveyed runners on their beliefs surrounding what causes running injuries found that “wearing the wrong shoes” was one of the most common responses.
+For example, a study that surveyed runners on their beliefs surrounding what causes running injuries found that “wearing the wrong shoes” was one of the most common responses.1Saragiotto, B. T., Yamato, T. P., & Lopes, A. D. (2014).
+What Do Recreational Runners Think About Risk Factors for Running Injuries?
+A Descriptive Study of Their Beliefs and Opinions.
+Journal of Orthopaedic & Sports Physical Therapy44(10), 733–738. https://doi.org/10.2519/jospt.2014.5710

-Runners aren’t alone in their tendency to put a lot of stock in the impact of their footwear on their running performance and body’s health.
-Literature from running shoe companies and advice from most running coaches frequently urges runners to replace their running shoes every 300-500 miles or so.
+Runners aren’t alone in their tendency to put a lot of stock in the impact of their footwear on their running performance and body health.
+Literature from running shoe companies and advice from most running coaches frequently urge runners to replace their running shoes every 300-500 miles or so.

 What does the research say?

-Interestingly, while it’s certainly reasonable to think that wearing old running shoes can increase the risk of injury, there isn’t a ton of actual research looking at which specific injuries can be caused by wearing old running shoes.
+Interestingly, there isn’t a ton of actual research looking at which specific injuries can be caused by wearing old running shoes.

 Researchers investigated the effect of shoe degradation on running biomechanics by comparing the forces and joint angles during running strides of running in shoes with different ages or mileage.

-Results demonstrated that runners indeed alter their biomechanics when running in old shoes, though this is done unconsciously.
-Stance time (or time on the foot before push off) increased in old running shoes, and there was less forward lean of the body and more plantarflexion at push off.
+Results demonstrated that runners alter their biomechanics when running in old shoes, though this is done unconsciously.
+Stance time (or time on the foot before push-off) increased in old running shoes, and there was less forward lean of the body and more plantarflexion at push-off.

-These biomechanical changes were surmised to be due to an effort to counteract the effects of having unstable cushioning remaining in old running shoes relative to newer running shoes.
+These biomechanical running style changes were surmised to be due to an effort to counteract the effects of having unstable cushioning remaining in old running shoes relative to newer running shoes.

 How Do Old Running Shoes Increase the Risk of Injury?

-Two of the primary benefits that running shoes are designed to impart on your running mechanics are controlling the amount of pronation of your feet and cushioning or absorbing shock upon landing.
+Running shoes are designed to benefit your body by controlling the amount of pronation of your feet and cushioning or absorbing shock upon landing.

-If either of these factors is no longer afforded by your running shoes, your risk of injury may increase.
+If either of these factors are no longer afforded by your running shoes, your risk of injury may increase.

 Pronation